ill-soul077/Numerical-Lab/README.md

 4. **Gauss-Jordan Elimination Method**
 5. **LU Factorization Method**

-Each method has a unique approach to iterating or reducing matrices to solve for the variables.
-Below is a detailed explanation of each algorithm, including the parameters and variables they use.Advantages and disadvantages was also discussed here
+Each of them has a different approach on the matter of the iteration or reduction of matrices in order to solve the variables.
+In detail, all the algorithms will be described here with the use of parameters and variables.
+Advantages and disadvantages were also discussed here.

 ---
 ## Jacobi Iterative Method

 ### Description
-The Jacobi method is an iterative algorithm for solving a system of linear equations.
-It starts with an initial guess for each variable and refines the solutions based on the relative values of neighboring variables.
-Initial guessing is sometimes important.
+The Jacobi method provides a systematic way of iteration to solve a system of linear equations.
+It makes a guess for each variable, refining the solutions based on the relative values of neighboring variables.
+Initial guessing is important sometimes.

 ### Key Steps
-1. Initialize all variables to zero or a guess value.
+1. Zero initialization of variables or initialization with a guess value.
-2. For each variable, calculate the new value based on the constants and previously calculated values of other variables.
+2. For every variable, new estimation based on constant and other variable values previously calculated.
 3. Check for convergence by comparing the change in variable values to a given tolerance.
 4. Repeat until all variables converge within the tolerance.

 ### Advantages
-- Simple to implement and understand.
+- Easy to implement and understand.
 - Useful for large, sparse matrices.
 - Suitable for parallel computing.
 - convergence under certain conditions

 ### Disadvantages
-- Convergence is not guaranteed; works only with strictly diagonally dominant matrices.
+- Convergence not guaranteed; it works only in the case of strictly diagonally dominant matrices.
-- Often requires more iterations compared to Gauss-Seidel.
+- Often requires more iterations as compared to Gauss-Seidel.
 - limited practical use

 There a lot of scope in this part of the code.
 Due to lack of time it had some issues in big number of variables
 ---
 ## Gauss-Seidel Iterative Method

 ### Description
-The Gauss-Seidel method is similar to the Jacobi method but improves convergence by using updated values as soon as they are computed, rather than waiting for an entire iteration.
+The Gauss-Seidel method is similar in concept to the Jacobi method but enhances convergence by utilizing updated values immediately after computation, rather than after a full iteration.

 ### Key Steps
-1. Set up an initial guess for each variable.
+1. Make an initial guess for each variable.
-2. For each variable, compute the new value immediately and use it in subsequent calculations within the same iteration.
+2. For each variable, directly compute its new value and for the rest of the calculations in the same iteration make use of the values that have just been calculated.
-3. Check for convergence by comparing the difference between the new and old values with a tolerance.
+3. Convergence: difference between new and old value of each variable should be less than a given tolerance.
-4. Iterate until convergence or until a maximum number of iterations is reached.
+4. Repeat until convergence is reached, or some maximum number of iterations has been performed.

 ### Advantages
-- Typically converges faster than Jacobi.
+- Usually converges faster than Jacobi.
-- Suitable for large, sparse matrices.
+- Suitable for large sparse matrices.
-- More efficient for systems with strongly diagonally dominant matrices.
+- More eﬃcient for systems whose matrices are strongly diagonally dominant.
-- Effective for Small Systems
+- Useful for Small Systems
-- Improved Accuracy
+- Accurary Improved

 ### Disadvantages
-- Requires a sequential update of variables, making it harder to parallelize.
+- Needs a sequential update of variables, making it more challenging to parallelize.
-- Convergence is not guaranteed without specific matrix properties.
+- Convergence is not guaranteed without special matrix properties
-- Sensitive to initial guesses
+- Initial guesses sensitive
-- difficult with certain type of systems
+- difficult in certain type of systems

-There is a some scope for improvement and increasing accurecy to solve 5 variable equations.
-If any one is interested let me know.
+There is some scope for improvement and increasing accuracy in order to solve 5 variable equations.
+If anyone is interested let me know.

 ---
 ## Gauss Elimination Method

 ### Description
-Gauss elimination is a method that transforms the system of equations into an upper triangular matrix, allowing easy back-substitution to find variable values.
+Gauss elimination is a method through which the system of equations is reduced to an upper triangular matrix, through which back substitution can be easily done to determine the values of the variables.

 ### Key Steps
 1. **Formulate the Augmented Matrix**:
-   - Convert the system of equations into an augmented matrix form \([A | B]\), where \(A\) is the coefficient matrix and \(B\) is the constants matrix.
+   - Reduce the system of equations to an augmented matrix form \\\\([A | B]\\\\), where \\\\(A\\\\) is the coefficient matrix and \\\\(B\\\\) is the constants matrix.

 2. **Forward Elimination**:
-   - **Select Pivot**: Identify the leftmost non-zero column as the pivot column.
+• **Pivot Selection**: Find the leftmost column that does not have all zeros in its column and label this the pivot column.
-   - **Row Operations**: Use elementary row operations (swapping rows, scaling rows, and adding multiples of rows) to create zeros below the pivot element in its column.
+ • **Row Operations**: Perform elementary row operations to insert zeros below the pivot element along the column that the pivot element is in.
-   - Repeat this process for each column until the matrix is in upper triangular form.
+ • Repeat this for each column until the whole matrix is in upper triangular form.

 3. **Back Substitution**:
-   - Once in upper triangular form, solve for the variables starting from the last row and substituting back into previous equations to find all variable values.
+-In upper triangular form solve the variables from the bottom and work up, substituting into previous equations to find all variable values.

 ### Advantages
-- Direct method with a finite number of steps.
+- It is a direct method that involves a finite number of steps.
-- Can solve any system with a unique solution.
+- Any system with unique solution can be solved
-- Effective for dense matrices.
+- It is good for dense matrices
-- foundation for other methods like Gauss Jordan Elimination
+- Basis for other methods such as Gauss Jordan Elimination

 ### Disadvantages
-- Computationally expensive for large systems.
+- Computationally expensive for big systems.
-- Requires significant memory for large matrices.
+- Large matrices require huge amount of memory.
-- Prone to rounding errors in floating-point arithmetic.
+- Suffers from round off Errors due to floating point arithmetic.
-- it can have round off Errors.
+- It may have round off Errors.

 ---
 ## Gauss-Jordan Elimination Method

 ### Description
-The Gauss-Jordan method extends Gaussian elimination by making the entire matrix diagonal, yielding the solution directly in a single step.
+Gauss-Jordan method is an extension to the Gaussian Elimination by obtaining a complete diagonal matrix, which gives a solution directly without any further step from a single step.
+The resulting matrix is in reduced row echelon form (RREF).

-### Key Steps
+## Key Steps

-1. Normalize each pivot row by dividing by the pivot element.
-2. Use row operations to make all elements above and below the pivot zero, resulting in a diagonal matrix.
-3. The matrix now shows each variable’s value in the corresponding row.
+1. **Formulate the Augmented Matrix**:
+- The system of equations can be expressed as an augmented matrix \\([A | B]\\), where \\(A\\) represents the coefficient matrix and \\(B\\) is the constants matrix.

+2. **Row Operations**:
+   - Perform elementary row operations to transform the matrix.
+Three forms of operation may be applied:
+    - **Row Swapping:** Two rows are interchanged.
+- **Row Scaling**: Multiply any row by a non-zero constant.
+     - **Row Addition**: Add a multiple of one row to another row.

+3. **Convert into Reduced Row Echelon Form**:
+  - Achieve RREF such that:
+    - Every leading entry in a row is 1.
+- Each leading 1 is the sole nonzero entry in its column.
+    - The leading 1's float to the right down the rows.

+4. **Identify Solutions**:
+   - In RREF, the solutions of the system can be directly interpreted with each variable corresponding to a leading 1 in that row.

+### Advantages
+- Gives solutions directly and does not require back-substitution.
+- Can be applied to yield matrix inverses.
+- Suitable for systems where all the unknowns need to be solved simultaneously.
+- It can also be used for an inverse matrix calculation and Rank.
+Disadvantages
+- More computational compared to Gauss elimination.
+- Higher chance of round-off errors in the arithmetic of floating-point.
+- Cannot be used on very large matrices due to memory issues.
 ---
 ## LU Factorization Method

 ### Description
-LU Factorization decomposes the coefficient matrix into two matrices, `L` (lower triangular) and `U` (upper triangular), which are used to solve the system.
+LU Factorization breaks the coefficient matrix down into two matrices, `L` (lower triangular) and `U` (upper triangular), with which to solve the system.

-### Key Steps
+## Key Steps

-1. Decompose the matrix into `L` and `U`.
-2. Solve for an intermediate vector using `L`.
-3. Use `U` to solve for the final solution vector.
-4. This method is useful for systems requiring multiple solutions with different constant vectors.
+1. **Create an Augmented Matrix**:
+	- Begin with a square matrix \(A\) to be factored.

+2. **Carry Out Gaussian Elimination:
+Use Gaussian Elimination to transform A to an upper triangular matrix U. Be certain during this process to list the multipliers used in eliminating entries below the pivot elements.

+3. **Form Lower Triangular Matrix**:
+- As you perform row operations to introduce zeros below the pivots in, write down the corresponding multiplier in a lower triangular matrix.
+Entries on the diagonal of are often set to be 1.
+4. **Combine Results**:
+   - Once you have both matrices, represent your original matrix as.
+5. **Verification**:
+- Multiply matrices \(L\) and \(U\) to check whether the product is equal to the original matrix \(A\).

+### Advantages
+- Suitable for systems with multiple right-hand sides.
+- Computationally cost-effective since the decompositions `L` and `U` are used several times.
+- Solutions can be computed in a stable way if a decomposition is well-conditioned.
+-
+### Disadvantages
+- Computationally expensive decomposition of big-sized matrices.
+- Solutions may be sensitive for round-off errors if a matrix is ill-conditioned.
+- More ineffective if only one solution is to be found. special conditions
+Complexity increases with the increase in row

 ---